JuanCantu1/JuanCantu1/README.md

 ---
 ## 📌 Who I Am

-I'm a **Graduate Research Assistant** and current **Master’s student in Electrical Engineering** at UTRGV, working under Dr. Nazmul Islam in the Nano-Bio Lab.
+I'm a **Graduate Research Assistant** and current **Master’s student in Electrical Engineering** at UTRGV, working under Dr. Hasina Huq.
 I hold a **Bachelor of Science in Computer Engineering** from UTRGV, where I built a strong foundation in digital design, computer architecture, and embedded systems.

 My interests center on **FPGA and VLSI design**, embedded systems, and semiconductor technologies, with applications spanning from bio-nano sensors to real-time digital signal processing.